-- Webinars are like virtual lectures, and do not offer participants the collaborative functions that are available in Zoom meetings.
+- Webinars are like virtual lectures, and do not offer participants the collaborative functions that are available in Zoom meetings (participants do not have video and only hosts can unmute participants).
 Learn more about the difference between Zoom meetings and webinars.

 - Ideal for multiple presenters and large audiences.
 Zoom Video Webinars fact sheet.

 - Suggested settings and best practices for Webinars.